Generic Name: Dexmethylphenidate hydrochloride

 Can Dexmethylphenidate hydrochloride tablets be taken with other medicines?

-Tell your doctor about all of the medicines that you or your child take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all of the medicines that you or your child takes including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Dexmethylphenidate hydrochloride tablets and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be adjusted while taking Dexmethylphenidate hydrochloride tablets.

 Your doctor will decide whether Dexmethylphenidate hydrochloride tablets can be taken with other medicines.